top of page

 Michael Remole, MA LCPC, NCC, NLC-C, EP

-Michael has nearly two decades of working with children and families in a variety of settings, including as a Multi-Systemic Therapist, Clinical Director, Children’s Pastor, Camp Counselor and speaker.
-After serving as a Children’s pastor, he went on to obtain his Master or Arts in Clinical Counseling from Ashland Theological Seminary.
-Following seminary, Michael worked at The Buckeye Ranch in Columbus Ohio as a Multi-Systemic Therapist, working with individuals 12-18 and their families.
-The primary focus was to help change the family system to help assist the child change their delinquent and defiant behaviors.
+Michael has over two decades of working with children and families in a variety of settings, including as a Multi-Systemic Therapist, Clinical Director, Children’s Pastor, Camp Counselor, and speaker.
+After serving as a Children’s pastor, he went on to obtain his Master of Arts in Clinical Counseling from Ashland Theological Seminary.
+Following seminary, Michael worked at The Buckeye Ranch in Columbus Ohio as a Multi-Systemic Therapist.

 Michael founded and leads Gateway Family Services of Illinois, providing trauma focused-equine assisted psychotherapy, Individual & Family Therapy.
-This team is working individuals and families across the lifespan who have experienced trauma.
+This team is working with individuals and families across the lifespan who have experienced trauma.
 Michael has spent several years working with youth in the foster care system & post-adoption.
 Gateway Family Services is also working with the VA Illiana Health Care System to provide services to veterans.
-In addition to Gateway Family Services, Michael is currently the Executive Director of Hooves of Hope, a faith based mentoring program.

 Michael was recently recognized by The Trauma Therapist Podcast as one of the "Incredible People."
 He currently serves as the Executive Director of Hooves of Hope, a faith-based mentoring program that teaches basic horsemanship skills and helps individuals explore their faith.
 Remole also serves on the Board of Directors for the Prevent Child Abuse Illinois, Vermilion County 708 Mental Health Board and Emerald Springs Equine Services in Granby Connecticut.